Special offer

 Sample promotion announcement email

-You can use the following example of a promotion announcement email when you need to draft your own:
+You can use the following example to write a promotion announcement email.

 Dear All,